iterative/dvc.org/static/docs/get-started/example-versioning.md

 ### Expand to learn more about DVC internals

-As we mentioned briefly, DVC does not commit the `data` directory and `model.h5` file into git, `dvc add` pushed them into the DVC cache and added to the `.gitignore`.
+As we mentioned briefly, DVC does not commit the `data/` directory and `model.h5` file into git, `dvc add` pushed them into the DVC cache and added to the `.gitignore`.
 Instead, we commit DVC-files that serve as pointers to the cache (usually in the `.dvc/cache` directory inside the repository) where actual data resides.

 In this case we created `data.dvc` and `model.h5.dvc` files.
 Refer to the [DVC-File Format](/doc/user-guide/dvc-file-format) to learn more about how these